gamma-opt/website_research_team/content/authors/p_tunc-kose/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Research Group
+# - Research Group
-- Research Assistants
+# - Research Assistants
-# - Past Members
+- Previous Members

+next_affiliation: Relevant Digital
+departure_year: 2025

 ---

 Hi!
 I have just finished my Master's thesis about community recovery, variational inference, and stochastic block models.
 Now I am helping with making a new course on optimization.